jbrown9100/YamlPipelines/lab 03/lab03.md

 # Lab 03
 ## Introduction
-In lab we will explore the use of variables.
+In lab we will explore the use of jobs.

 ## Tasks
 1. Modify your YAML file to add your jobs as seen below.